ray-project/ray/doc/source/tune/api_docs/search_space.rst

 This section covers the functions you can use to define your search spaces.

+Please note that not all searchers support all distributions.
+In particular, ``tune.sample_from`` and ``tune.grid_search`` are often unsupported.
+The default :ref:`tune-basicvariant` supports all distributions.

 For a high-level overview, see this example:

 .. code-block :: python